WojciechMula/man-intrinsics/README.rst

 __ https://software.intel.com/sites/landingpage/IntrinsicsGuide/.

-This repository contains a python script which converts data used by Intrinsics Guide into set of unix manual pages. *Intrinsics Guide* loads a huge XML file, just download that file and feed the generator.
+This repository contains a python script which converts data used by *Intrinsics Guide* and uops.info into set of unix manual pages.

+*Intrinsics Guide* loads a huge XML file, just download that file and feed the generator.

 Invocation::

-    python main.py path-to-data-xml destination-dir
+    python main.py guide.xml uops.info destination-dir

 See also: